-- 1. The Applicant prepares an initial sub-project concept.
-Following informal discussion with the PFI, in which the PFI alerts the Applicant of environmental assessment requirements, the PFI distributes Environmental and Social Risk Assessment Form.
-The Applicant provides requested information and submits the filled in Environmental and Social Risk Assessment Form and other requested documentation to the PFI.
+- 1. The Applicant prepares an initial project concept.
+Following an informal discussion with the RFI, in which the RFI alerts the Applicant of environmental assessment requirements, the RFI distributes Environmental and Social Risk Assessment Form.
+The Applicant provides requested information and submits the filled in Environmental and Social Risk Assessment Form and other requested documentation to the RFI.
 It is the responsibility of the Applicant to initiate discussions with the MESPI or relevant Municipality in order to fulfil any local and national environmental review requirements (such as opinion on EIA procedure and/or other official approval/permits).
 It will be the responsibility of the Applicant to obtain the appropriate permits and licenses as required by national law in order to facilitate the clearance process with the MESPI or relevant Municipality.
-By the time the Applicant contacts the PFI, all the permits and opinions/consents/approvals must be obtained.
+By the time the Applicant contacts the RFI, all the permits and opinions/consents/approvals must be obtained.
 These requirements are considered separate, but parallel, to those presented here and satisfying them is the responsibility of the Applicant.
-The Applicant is responsibility of the provided information in Environmental and Social Risk Assessment Form and other documents. - 2.
-Based on the submitted Environmental Protection Questionnaire the PFI categorizes the sub-project (as A or otherwise non-eligible, B+, B-, C. - 2.1.
-For category C sub-projects, no further actions are required other than following PFIs internal environmental management procedures; - 2.2.
-For B+ category sub-projects PFIs draft Environmental and Social Risk Assessment Form to the KCGF (Environmental Expert) for review.
+The Applicant is responsible for validity and truthfulness of the provided information in Environmental and Social Risk Assessment Form and other documents. - 2.
+Based on the submitted Environmental and Social Risk Assessment Form the, RFI categorizes the sub-project (as A or otherwise non-eligible, B+, B-, C). - 2.1: For category C sub-projects, no further actions are required other than following RFIs internal environmental management procedures; - 2.2.
+For B+ category sub-projects RFIs draft Environmental and Social Risk Assessment Form to the KCGF (Environmental Expert) for review.
 KCGF confirms or corrects the screening result.
-PFI informs the Applicant on (i) category, (ii) required process and reports.
+RFI informs the Applicant on (i)

+- category, (ii) required process and reports.
 Public disclosure for B+ projects will be as per World Bank requirements; - 2.3.
-For B- category sub-projects, the Applicant submits the Environmental and Social Risk Assessment Form to the PFI.
+For B- category sub-projects, the Applicant submits the Environmental and Social Risk Assessment Form to the RFI.
 For this type of category, approval from KCGF is not needed.
 The Environmental and Social Expert will provide assistance when required. - 3.
-If the sub-project is B+ category, the PFI sends the Applicant Environmental and Social Risk Assessment Form.
-The Applicant prepares it and sends it to the PFI (and KCGF and WB if required) for review and approval or comments.
+If the sub-project is B+ category, the RFI sends the Applicant Environmental and Social Risk Assessment Form.
+The Applicant prepares it and sends it to the RFI (and KCGF and World Bank if required) for review and approval or comments.
 At this stage, the Applicant has already obtained Municipal Environmental Permit or Environmental Authorization and other permits if required by the national legislation.
-When PFI is satisfied with environmental documentation, it approves it and disburses a loan and request the guarantee.
-The Applicant implements the mitigation and monitoring measures in the

-4. Assessment Forms, and relevant associated documents (e.g., waste manifests and records, complaints).
+When RFI is satisfied with environmental documentation, approves it and disburses a loan and request the guarantee.
+The Applicant implements the mitigation and monitoring measures in the Corrective Action Plan.
+RFI's will be performing supervision and propose corrective actions if needed.
+At least first 3 Environmental and Social Risk Assessment Forms of each RFI will be subject to KCGF review and approval. - RFI reports the environmental compliance to KCGF in regular progress reports, minimum once in six months.
+KCGF carries out supervision of selected B+ subprojects. - 5.
+For all category B sub-projects, established significant non-compliance will be reported in the Environmental Audit Report and to KCGF.
+RFI's must keep records of Environmental and Social Risk Assessment Forms, and relevant associated documents (e.g., waste manifests and records, complaints).
 In addition to the supervision, Environmental Audits will be assessed against these documents.